Numerical Weil-Petersson metrics on moduli spaces of Calabi-Yau manifolds: Numerical evaluation of the Weil-Petersson metrics using deformations of the holomorphic -form

-In other words, by using 15 times more points than in \eqref{WPvalue}, we evaluate $g_{t\bar{t}}(0)$ with an error 30 times bigger.
-In Fig. \ref{quad_fit} we represent the graph of the fitted function \eqref{log_vol}, for 300 points on the $t$-plane.
+This implies that using 15 times more points than in Eq. \eqref{WPvalue}, we were able to evaluate $g_{t\bar{t}}(0)$ with an error 30 times bigger.
+In Fig. \ref{quad_fit} we show the graph of the fitted function in Eq. \eqref{log_vol} using 300 points on the $t$-plane.